 Disease prevention

 Rotate crops every 3 to 4 years to avoid nematode and disease buildup.
-Avoid planting carrots after nightshades like tomatoes or potatoes, as this raises the risk of nematodes.
+Avoid planting carrots after nightshades, such as tomatoes or potatoes, as this increases the risk of nematode infestation.

-Use disease-resistant carrot varieties to combat black canker and other root problems.
+Use disease-resistant carrot varieties to combat black root rot and other root diseases.
 Keep your garden clean by removing weeds and crop debris after harvest.
 Well-draining soil helps prevent root rot diseases from taking hold.

 Floating row covers also keep pests, such as carrot rust flies, away from plants.